Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsection{Ablation Study}

-In this section, we perform ablation experiments to investigate the effectiveness of the modules of our proposed GLCNet method and the effectiveness of the decoder parameters of the models trained with our method.
+In this section, we perform ablation experiments to investigate the effectiveness of the modules of our proposed GLCNet method, the effectiveness of the decoder parameters of the models trained with our method, and the effect of different values of the loss weight $\lambda$.